 Personal data processing

-The protection of personal data integrity is our top priority.
-We want to ensure that you are aware of which personal data we collect and why, how we use the data, and what your choices and options are.
+The protection of personal data integrity is the top priority of Enterprise Estonia.
+We want to ensure that you are aware of which personal data Enterprise Estonia collects and why, how it uses the data, and what your choices and options are.

 In order to provide you with application or service experience, which corresponds to your needs, it is necessary for Enterprise Estonia to process your personal information.
 Your personal information helps us to understand your needs and provide you with the best support and advice.
 At the same time, we need your information in order to improve the quality of our services and supports, or to comply with any obligations arising from law or legal action.

-The principles for using data apply to Enterprise Estonia and any person who uses the services or supports or e-environments of Enterprise Estonia.
+Principles of using data apply to Enterprise Estonia and any person using the services, grants or information systems of Enterprise Estonia.

-If you have any questions, concerns or complaints with regard to personal data, please feel free to contact us by sending an email to firstname.lastname@example.org.
+If you have any questions, concerns or complaints with regard to personal data, please feel free to contact Enterprise Estonia by sending an email to firstname.lastname@example.org.
 For questions about the personal data processed by the team of e-residency programme, please contact the e-residency programme by sending an email to email@example.com.